 These dictionaries have real photographs that help put new Chinese words into context.
 My kids even like to look at the photos with me!

 On the go, dictionary apps are the Chinese learner’s best friend.
-Popular Chinese dictionary apps include:
+Popular Chinese dictionary apps are as follows:

 Pleco Chinese Dictionary